-EIT RawMaterials supported start-up Inkonova develops new autonomous inspection drones for underground mining
+EIT RawMaterials supported start-up Inkonova has developed new autonomous inspection drones for underground mining

 Inkonova has developed new technology revolutionising the drone market and has secured a major investment from world-leading Terra Drone company.
 The route to success was based on fast product development with the support of EIT RawMaterials Booster funding in collaboration and expertise with forward-thinking mining company LKAB as their first customer.